ece29/codetech-task1/README.md

 Overview of the project.

+Develop a sentiment analysis model to classify movie reviews as positive or negative.
+Use a dataset like the IMDb Movie Reviews dataset for training and testing.

 Project title:ANALYSIS ON MOVIE REVIEWS
 1.Data Collection
 Acquire the Dataset: Obtain the IMDb Movie Reviews dataset or any other dataset of movie reviews.
 This dataset typically contains reviews labeled as positive or negative.